ladybeitel/CC-AfterHours-CustomSliders/README.md

 ### ColorsViewController:
 1. Create 2 properties to save your 2 colors.
-2. Create outlets for your swatchSquare, sliders, and 2 color buttons.
+2. Create outlets for your `swatchSquare` imageView, sliders, and 2 color buttons.
 3. Create actions for red, green, and blue values changed.
 ⋅⋅* Add `updateViews` function inside each action.
 4. Create `updateViews` function.